Krishnavamsifsd/LearnAffordable/README.md

-# IT-SCHOOL - A e-learning platform
+# Learn Affordable A e-learning platform
 ## This website featuring a lot of paid courses
 ### Website made by using:
     * Html